runekaagaard/snowscript/README.rst

 =============

 Everything assigned above or imported, in the same or an outer scope is available for reading.
-For writing, members not assigned in the same scope must be marked as mutable.
-This goes for imported members too.
+For writing, variables not assigned in the same scope must be marked as mutable.
+This goes for imported variables too.
 Classes has their own scoping rules.

 snowscript::